mohanpierce99/WebCrawlers/readme.md

 this will download all the dependancies

 Now you would have all the files in place !

+Now run

+node app.js

+this will bootstrap the rest server

  <h4>Features of the rest api</h4>